Looking to buy an insurance policy? You would’ve come across the term “insurance premium” by now.

 Start as young as possible:

-You’ll have health on your side and hence, lower premiums as you’re less of a risk.
+You will have health on your side and hence, lower premiums as you are less of a risk.

 Live a healthy lifestyle: